Natural Theology

 We might begin to construct natural theology with the observation that all information is encoded physically.
 You might be reading a paper and ink version of this article. but it may exist also in computer memory, in disks and tapes, as dots on a screen or vibrations in the air.
 No matter how it exists, it is always physically embodied.

 This idea leads us to think of the observable Universe as God's body.
 We communicate with God through our bodies, but this no more limits our communication with the Universal God than the ink and paper of Bibles is held to restrict our communication with the Christian God.
-And, as lovers know, we can get much through our bodies than closer and paper.
+And, as lovers know, we can get much more information through music or bodies in close contact than through paper and ink.

 Over the last few centuries we have learnt that the Universe is not the inert matter imagined by the ancients.
 It is better imagined as a physically embodied mind, that is a system ceaselessly processing information, like our own minds.
-Nielsen & Chuang, Centre for Quantum Computation and Communication Technology
+Nielsen & Chuang (2016): Quantum Computation and Quantum Information, Centre for Quantum Computation and Communication Technology

 In the last century we have learnt to describe this process with a mathematical model called quantum mechanics.
 Wherever we can get a clear answer from quantum mechanics, it seems to fit the world perfectly.
 Quantum mechanics does not see a Universe of inert matter, but a Universe of perpetual motion and potentially unbounded complexity.
-Jenann Ismael
+Jenann Ismael: Quantum Mechanics (Stanford Encyclopedia of Philosophy)

 Four billion years of evolution in Earth have produced us and the living environment that sustains us.
 There is no reason to believe that similar planets orbiting similar stars may not experience similar evolution.
 Given the size and age of the Universe it seems quite probable that there are more species like us.
 Unfortunately, this very size and age make it unlikely that we shall ever communicate with such people.
-Jean Schneider, Chris Tinney
+Jean Schneider: The Extrasolar Planets Encyclopedia, Chris Tinney: The Anglo-Australian Planet Search (AAPS)

 The founding hypothesis of natural theology is at least as enlightening.
 We see the present state of the world growing step by step from a structureless point, the initial singularity.
 From an abstract point of view, this point looks exactly like the thirteenth century model of God perfected by Thomas Aquinas.